-1. Remove pump from storage.
+1. Remove pump from case.

-2. Inspect the watertight electrical connection at the pump and the power cord for damage.
+2. Inspect the water tight electrical connection at the pump and the power cord for damage.
 If damage is evident, have a qualified electrician repair it before use.

 DO NOT OPERATE PUMP IN THE VICINITY OF WORK LOCATION IF PUMPING CONCRETE OR OTHER HAZARDOUS MATERIALS ARE PRESENT IN THE WATER.
 SUCH MATERIALS CAN DAMAGE THE PUMP AND HEATER SYSTEM AND CAUSE SEVERE BURNS AND SKIN IRRITATIONS TO THE DIVER.